 Our Lady of Czestochowa, Queen of Poland, pray for us.

-According to tradition, the icon of Jasna Góra (Bright Mountain) was painted by Luke the Evangelist on a tabletop built by Jesus himself and the icon was discovered by St Helen, mother of Emperor Constantine and collector of Christian relics in the Holy Land.
-The icon was then enshrined in the imperial city of Constantinople, according to the legend, where it remained for the next 500 years.
+According to tradition, the icon of Jasna Góra (Bright Mountain) was painted by Luke the Evangelist on a tabletop built by Jesus Himself and the icon was discovered by St Helen, mother of Emperor Constantine and collector of Christian relics in the Holy Land.
+The icon was then enshrined in the imperial city of Constantinople, where it remained for the next 500 years.